-What does the incision look like for a total knee replacement?
+What does the incision look like for a total robotic knee replacement?

 Very small total knee skin incisions have led to a variety of problems including increased infection rates, skin necrosis, delayed wound healing, retained cement, poor ligament balance all which are more important than an extra inch or two of skin incision length.
 My incisions are generally 1.5 inches above the patella down to the tibial tubercle.
 With my technique and the special sutures I use under the skin, the skin adhesive used to seal the incision, and the silicon dressings after the surgery, the resultant scar is usually a fine line about 3-6 months after surgery.

 The larger the thickness of fatty tissue under the skin, the more difficult it is for the healing to be a fine line in the end.
 The incision area above the kneecap can leave a wider scar if there is a large amount of fat.
 Usually, the incision below the kneecap stays thin for patients that are skinny or have more fatty tissue.

 Implant Design Options for Total Knee Replacement: